-So I thought what better way to counter these myths and misconceptions by documenting an accurate account of an afternoon event in a shearing shed in Lancashire, UK.
+So I thought what better way to counter these myths and misconceptions by documenting an accurate account of one afternoon in a shearing shed in Lancashire, UK.

-The videos and photographs have not been altered/photoshopped so what you see is what actually happened!
+The videos and photographs have not been altered/photoshopped so what you see is what actually happens for yourself.

 Here is a video of one of our ewes being clipped.